 Don't forget to water your plants!
 Proper watering of a newly installed plant is critical to its establishment and future growth.
 Though watering may seem like a simple task, proper watering is a complex subject that does not easily offer a one-size-fits-all guideline for the quantity and frequency of watering.
-Be sure to search for your plant here in our knowledgebase to see our recommendations on your specific plant.
+Search for your plant in our knowledgebase to learn more about your specific plant.

-Plant material must be watered thoroughly at planting time.
-Subsequent watering will depend upon whether the plant was balled & burlapped or containerized, weather conditions, soil type, and other factors.
+Water your plants thoroughly when you plant them.
+Subsequent watering depends on whether the plant was balled & burlapped or in a container, weather conditions, soil type, and other factors.

-Irrigation systems do not provide appropriate amounts of water at the required times for newly installed plants.
+Irrigation systems don't provide appropriate amounts of water at the required times for newly installed plants.

-A rain gauge is a wise investment if you do not have one.
-1” of rain (water) per week is recommended for established plants.
+A rain gauge is a wise investment if you don't have one.
+We recommend 1-inch of rain (water) per week even for established plants.

-It is most important to water your plants thoroughly after planting.
-This is best accomplished by setting your garden hose (nozzle removed) at the base of the plant and letting it slowly trickle to completely saturate the soil.
-Root masses may be 12” to 24” deep or deeper; this is how deep your water must penetrate.
-If runoff is a problem, you may need to allow the first soaking to penetrate, then return at a later time.
-An alternative method for large bedded areas is to use a sprinkler—with a rain gauge or watering can—to measure the amount at 1” to 2” of water.
+It's most important to water your plants immediately after planting.
+Set your garden hose (nozzle off) at the base of the plant and let it slowly trickle to completely saturate the soil.
+Water needs to penetrate to the bottom of root masses, which can be 12" to 24” deep or deeper.
+If water run-off is a problem, you may need to follow up with additional water later.
+An alternative method for larger areas is sprinklers—with a rain gauge or watering can—to measure the amount at 1-2-inches of water.

-Here is a guide to follow during the first growing season:
+Here is a guide for the first growing season:

 Balled and Burlapped Plants

-1. Water your plants thoroughly at time of planting.
+*Typically larger field grown plants in the burlap/wire cages.
+1. Water your plants thoroughly at the time of planting.

 2. Water every 5 days for the first month.